aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 ---
 title: Auth
-description: JWT access-token verification and OAuth client credentials for Lambda
+description: JWT access-token verification for Lambda
 ---

-Auth verifies incoming JWT access tokens and obtains separate OAuth bearer tokens for downstream APIs.
+Auth verifies incoming JWT access tokens.
 Use it inside a Lambda function or a Lambda authorizer.
 Prefer an API Gateway managed JWT authorizer when it meets your token profile and deployment requirements.

 ## Key features